 Assessing Hydrogen Compatibility in the Natural Gas Infrastructure

-Following this study, GTI Energy conducted an evaluation of the effects of hydrogen blending in natural gas on non-metallic material properties and operational safety through a series of laboratory testing funded by Operations Technology Development (OTD).
-This work assessed the material integrity and operational compatibility of a bounded natural gas pipeline system and its components with a 5% hydrogen-blended fuel, to help determine if any system upgrades might be necessary to reduce risk and support gas interchangeability.
-Evaluating gas interchangeability with blends that contain > 5% hydrogen has also been identified as a future research need.
+The work assessed the material integrity and operational compatibility of a bounded natural gas pipeline system and its components with a 5% hydrogen-blended fuel, to help determine if any system upgrades might be necessary to reduce risk and support gas interchangeability.

-Additional work sponsored by OTD is being conducted to assess the impacts of hydrogen blended fuel on metallic materials in the natural gas pipeline system.
-Safety factors for hydrogen gas systems need to be established based on materials tests performed under relevant and site-specific mechanical, environmental, and material conditions.
-This work will develop engineering tools to allow an integrity assessment and a safety margin determination of hydrogen blended gas use for a range of system parameters and conditions.
+Safety factors for hydrogen and natural gas systems have been established along with the creation of engineering tools to allow an integrity assessment and a safety margin determination of hydrogen blended gas use for a range of system parameters and conditions.

 Learn More